 4. Use Bay Leaves.

 Pantry moths despise bay leaves, so use them!
-Scatter a few on your pantry shelves, and even consider adding them into your dry goods containers.
+Scatter a few on your pantry shelves, and even consider placing bay leaves in your dry goods containers.
 They won’t guarantee that the moths will leave you alone, but they will certainly act as a deterrent, making future infestations less likely.

 If you want, you can simply fill a shallow dish with them, but scattering them on each shelf will have more of an effect.
-Martha Stewart also recommends taping a few bay leaves to the underside of your cup board shelves.
+You can also try taping a few bay leaves to the underside of your cupboard shelves.